why can’t fashion quit smoking? | read | i-D

 By the 1920s, early PR guru Edward Bernays leveraged the suffragette movement and encouraged women to smoke during a 1929 Easter Day parade as a demonstration of their liberation.
 The Times ran a headline the next day reading, "Group of Girls Puff at Cigarettes as a Gesture of 'Freedom'."
 It was a manipulative move that stuck.

-Nowhere was this all more visible than in the conversation surrounding the piles of smoking bathroom selfies that were posted after the Met Ball.
-Beautiful famous young things posed, smoke in hand, like any other rebels in a high school bathroom.
+Nowhere was this all more visible than in the conversation surrounding the piles of smoking bathroom selfies that were posted after the Met Gala.
+Beautiful famous young things posed, cigarette in hand, like any other rebels in a high school bathroom.
 The only thing was, people didn't appear to buy it this time.
-Twitter and Instagram lit up with young people — not disgruntled parents — asking, what they were doing?
-It was a real world demonstration of how far the fashion aesthetic had drifted from the public consciousness.
+Twitter and Instagram lit up with young people — not disgruntled parents — asking what they were doing?
+It was a real world demonstration of how far the fashion aesthetic has drifted from the public consciousness.

 Text Wendy Syfret